First United Methodist Church of Chicago: Chicago Temple Building

 The Sky Chapel was created in 1952 as a gift from the Walgreen family in memory of Charles Walgreen, the founder of the eponymous pharmacy chain.
 At 400 ft above ground level, it is considered the world's highest worship space and contains 16 stained glass windows.
 Four depict scenes from the Old Testament, four from the life of Jesus, four represent the history of the Christian Church in the Old World, and the final four the church in the New World.
 The carved wood altar-front depicts Jesus looking over the city of Chicago (specifically a view from the top of the church building in 1952), mirroring the front of the sanctuary altar, which shows Jesus looking over Jerusalem.

+The Chicago Temple is home to an E.M.
+Skinner organ, Opus 414, which contains 5,589 pipes across seven divisions, four manuals, 73 stops, 93 registers and 92 ranks, and was designed to fit the sanctuary.
+It was completed in 1923 and was the gift of banker Albert Harris.
+To mark the centennial of the building, a $3.25 million fundraising campaign seeks to restore Opus 414 to full working order.

 Floors 4 through 21 of the building are rented office space with one residential area which is used by the Methodist church's senior pastor as a parsonage, occupying the three floors of the spire, just below the Sky Chapel.
 The sixth floor of the building once held the office of Clarence Darrow, the famous trial attorney.

 A fictionalized version of the building is one of the settings in Charles Merrill Smith's Father Randollph detective series, where the title character is the senior pastor resident in the skyscraper's parsonage.